BA (Hons)

 The Business Environment 30 Credits

-This module provides students with a holistic view of how an entity’s performance can be affected by both its own internal operating environment and the external environment.
-It develops students’ knowledge and skills in understanding and applying the legal principles in the context of the business environment and to educate students on lawful and ethical behaviours for professional accountants.
-Students will study various aspects of management theory, external environment mapping and uses of technology by businesses and finance professionals.
+This module provides you with a holistic view of how an entity’s performance can be affected by both its own internal operating environment and the external environment.
+It develops your knowledge and skills in understanding and applying the legal principles in the context of the business environment and to educate students on lawful and ethical behaviours for professional accountants.
+You will study various aspects of management theory, external environment mapping and uses of technology by businesses and finance professionals.

 Discovering Your Subject 30 Credits